-Grozny (other spellings Grozni, Groznyy) is a city situated in the North Caucasus region of Russia, capital and administrative city of Chechnya Republic.
-The city is standing on both banks of the Sunzha River, the tributary of the Terek River.
+Grozny is a city in Russia, the capital of the Chechnya Republic, standing on both banks of the Sunzha River, the tributary of the Terek River.

-Grozny was founded in 1818 when the fortress Groznaya was built.
-It was the Russian Empire army outpost playing an important role during the Caucasian War and was populated by the Terek Cossacks.
+Grozny was founded in 1818, when the fortress Groznaya was built.
+It was the military outpost of the Russian Empire that played an important role during the Caucasian War.
+It was populated by the Terek Cossacks.

-Later, after the death of Stalin, Chechens and Ingush people were allowed to return to the city while the Russian population started to leave it.
-And by the end of 1960, the Russian population was less than Chechens and Ingush.
-The population of Grozny in 1989 was about 400,000 people.
+Later, after Stalin’s death, Chechens and Ingush people were allowed to return to the city, while the Russian population began to leave it.
+And, by the end of 1960, the Russian population was less than Chechens and Ingush.
+In 1989, the population of Grozny was about 400,000 people.

 With the end of the USSR, the city became the center of the Chechen separatist government headed by Dzhokhar Dudaev.
 After several tries to overthrow Dudayev and return the region under the control of the Russian government, the first Russian President, Boris Yeltsin, ordered to return control over the region by military force.

 The first Chechen War began in the winter of 1994.
 Grozny was captured by the Russian army after heavy fighting in February, 1995.
 A lot of buildings and infrastructure objects were damaged or destroyed, because of the Russian Air Force and artillery strikes.

 But resistance was not ended, and numerous Chechen guerrilla raids continued to operate in Grozny from the nearby mountains.
 In August 1996, the city was recaptured by Chechen guerrilla in a surprise attack.
 The battle ended after a ceasefire (in 1996).
 A peace treaty was signed between Russia and the Chechen Republic in 1997.